bsayli/codegen-blueprint/README.md

 ### 🧩 Strategic Impact (Why it matters at scale)

-> 🔒 **Enforced Best Practices.
-Organizational Consistency.
-Architecture seniors approve — even when a junior generates it.**
+> 🔒 **Best practices become the default.
+Architecture stays intentional — not accidental.**

-Codegen Blueprint does not only scaffold a project structure —
+Codegen Blueprint gives teams a strong starting point that aligns with modern architectural expectations — and reduces the risk of chaotic divergence as projects evolve.

-it **enforces architectural correctness** and **prevents silent drift** as services evolve.
+Teams benefit from:

-Teams get:
+- Standardized setup across all services
-- Standardized setup across all microservices
+- A clean structure where responsibilities are explicit
-- Strong testing + quality gates from day zero
+- Faster onboarding, even for junior developers
-- Faster onboarding regardless of experience level
+- A foundation that supports future enforcement if needed (e.g., ArchUnit, module boundaries)

 Result:
-**Every new service enters the ecosystem aligned — and stays aligned.**
+**Every new service starts aligned — and can scale without losing its architectural intent.**

 ---